Efficient Qubit Calibration by Binary-Search Hamiltonian Tracking

 \subsection{Reduction of non-Markovian noise}

 So far, we have demonstrated an efficient qubit calibration protocol by instructing a controller to generate adaptive probing sequences in real time.
 The calibration has been validated by improved coherence and fidelity.
-Next, we investigate if our estimation protocol also reduces the non-Markovian noise in the system, this time estimated by gate set tomography~\cite{Nielsen2021}.
+Next, we investigate if our estimation protocol also reduces the non-Markovian noise in the system, this time estimated by gate set tomography (GST)~\cite{Nielsen2021}.
 While GST has been employed to validate the mitigation of drifts in semiconductor spin qubits~\cite{Park2025} by real-time estimation, we present its application for validating drift mitigation in a superconducting qubit by real-time feedback.

-Gate set tomography (GST) is a calibration-free method for benchmarking and characterizing operations in a quantum processor and we implement it by using the pyGSTi~\cite{Nielsen2020} software package.
+GST is a calibration-free method for benchmarking and characterizing operations in a quantum processor and we implement it by using the pyGSTi~\cite{Nielsen2020} software package.
 GST relies on running circuits designed to amplify certain types of errors.
 Each circuit, as shown in the right panel of Fig.~\ref{fig:fig4_FBS}(a), consists of the gate to be characterized, $\{G_\text{I}, G_\text{x}, G_\text{y}, G_\text{x} G_\text{y},G_\text{x}G_\text{x}G_\text{y} \}$ (the germs), sandwiched between two fiducial circuits from the set $\{\text{I}, \text{X}_{\pi/2}, \text{Y}_{\pi/2}, \text{X}_{\pi/2}\text{X}_{\pi/2}, \text{X}_{\pi/2}\text{X}_{\pi/2}\text{X}_{\pi/2}, \text{Y}_{\pi/2}\text{Y}_{\pi/2}\text{Y}_{\pi/2} \} $.
 These are applied to the qubit after initialization, to generate the state $\rho_i$, and before the measurement in the computational basis, to measure the operator $E_j$.
 The variable $L_\text{s}$ is the maximum depth used to construct the base circuit from the germ~\cite{Nielsen2021}.